-During the Easter holidays, Hubs only had a couple of days off.
+During the Easter holidays, Jonny only had a couple of days off.
 We really wanted to take the girls for a family day out somewhere, but didn’t have much money.
 Not only this, but we felt we really needed to get outside more.

 So I sent out a Tweet on Twitter

 “Where can you go for a family day out, for under £20, near to Gloucestershire?”

 I had lots of replies, but one peaked my interest, as somewhere I’d not heard of before.
 It was a small farm park type place, called “All Things Wild“, run by The Domestic Fowl Trust in Worcestershire.
 It was only £14 for all 5 of us to get in and we took a picnic to save spending on food (although there is a cafe there too).

 Once there, there was an itinery of activities you could choose to take part in, or you can wander around on your own.
 As it was Easter, there was an Easter Egg hunt.
 There was also a Dinosaur Hunt and you could collect ink stamps all the way around.
 Bunny enjoyed doing all three and got some sweeties at the end of the day, for completing all three cards!

 There was a whole host of animals to see.
 Pgymy goats, sheep, pigs, something that looked like a Llama?
 Rabbits, chinchillas, ferrets, degus, stick insects, baby chicks and a whole host of birds and fowl.
 I won’t embarrass myself by trying to name any of them.
 Although there was an awesome cockerell who crowed noisily for us, from the top of his hut!

 Bunny also went into the big classroom to do some crafting.
 She did painting and gluing and made three different things, although she was sad she didn’t remember to put her name on them, so was unable to take them home.
 This was great for her to do whilst me and Jonny had a coffee and fed the twins.